Department of Health (Philippines): History

 With a shift to a parliamentary form of government, the Department of Health was transformed into the Ministry of Health on June 2, 1978, with Dr. Clemente S. Gatmaitan as the first health minister.
 On April 13, 1987, the Department of Health was created from the previous Ministry of Health with Dr. Alfredo R. A. Bengzon as secretary of health.

 On December 17, 2016, Health Secretary Paulyn Jean Rossel-Ubial announced that in 2017 the government will start paying the hospital bills and medicines of poor Filipinos.
 She said that the Department of Health (DOH) is capable of taking care of the hospital bills and medicines of poor Filipinos owing to its bigger budget starting in 2017.

 A total of ₱96.336 billion was allocated to the DOH in the 2017 national budget, which includes funds for the construction of additional health facilities and drug rehabilitation centers.
 Ubial said poor patients in government hospitals do not even have to present PhilHealth cards when they avail of assistance.
 She added that poor patients will no longer be billed by government hospitals.

 Senator Loren Legarda, chair of the Senate committee on finance said that the proposed ₱3.35-trillion national budget for 2017 will provide healthcare assistance to all Filipinos, and an additional ₱3 billion was allocated to the Philippine Health Insurance Corporation (PhilHealth) to ensure coverage for all Filipinos.
 “The Department of Health (DOH) said there are some eight million Filipinos still not covered by PhilHealth.
 It is our duty, in serving the public, to extend basic healthcare protection to all our people.
 That is why we pushed for the augmentation of the PhilHealth’s budget so that in 2017, we achieve universal healthcare coverage,” she said.
 Legarda said universal healthcare coverage means that any non-member of PhilHealth will automatically be made a member upon availing of healthcare services in a public hospital.

 Philippine government response to the COVID-19 pandemic

 In early January 2020, the Philippines confirmed its first case of Novel coronavirus disease.
 Two months later, the Philippines implemented national lockdowns, mask mandate, and social distancing.
 In February 2021, COVID-19 vaccines reached the Philippines and began to be administered.

 The Department of Health was criticized in a 2021 study saying that the Philippines was 2nd to the last in the world in terms by how effective the Philippine government did respond to the pandemic.
 It was heavily criticized by DOH Secretary Francisco Duque III.

-Organizational structure

-At present, the department is headed by the Secretary of Health, with ten undersecretaries (9 official appointment and 1 OIC status) and six assistant secretaries (5 official appointment and 1 OIC status) heading the following teams: